nro-bot/aprilhunt/index.md

 We made an attempt at an FAQ, though we think only existing puzzlers will find this hunt.

+- How difficult is this?

+The first two puzzles are very beginner friendly (the easier end of puzzled pint).
+We think the final two are medium-easy mystery hunt puzzles. **As a large disclaimer**, we didn't expect that many people to see this in time, we testsolved all once but not twice, and never as a whole hunt.
+Bring on the feedback >:D and don't take it too seriously?

 - What if I want to write puzzles, but don't know how to start?

 You should join us!
 Fill out the contact form :D We made this hunt to learn and practice puzzle writing.

+- Where do I register my team?

+There is no team registration, the leaderboard will ask your (team)name when you get the meta.

 - What are these puzzles?